huggingface/blog/quanto-diffusers.md

 ### How about INT4?

 We additionally experimented with `qint4` when using `bfloat16`.
 This is only applicable to `bfloat16` on H100 because other configurations are not supported yet.
-With `qint4`, we can expect to see more improvements in memory consumption at the cost of increased inference latency (PixArt-Sigma numbers below):
+With `qint4`, we can expect to see more improvements in memory consumption at the cost of increased inference latency.
+Increased latency is expected, because there is no native hardware support for int4 computation – the weights are transferred using 4 bits, but computation is still done in `bfloat16`.
+The table below shows our results for PixArt-Sigma:

 | **Batch Size** | **Quantize TE** | **Memory (GB)** | **Latency (Seconds)** |
 | --- | --- | --- | --- |